Introjection (Neon Genesis Evangelion): Genesis and staff

 In 1993, Gainax wrote a presentation document entitled New Century Evangelion (tentative name) Proposal (新世紀エヴァンゲリオン (仮) 企画書, Shinseiki Evangelion (kari) kikakusho) for Neon Genesis Evangelion.
-Proposal included a description of the fifteenth episode, in which Unit 01 would be heavily damaged, then remodeled and upgraded.
+The Proposal included a description of the fifteenth episode, in which Unit 01 would be heavily damaged, then remodeled and upgraded.
 Elements of the episode plan were used in "Introjection", in which Zeruel damages Eva-01 and absorbs the Angels' S² engine.
 In Proposals nineteenth episode, Asuka was to injure herself in an attempt to protect Shinji, who would try to prove himself, and the first air battle of the series would occur.
-In the final version, Zeruel mutilates Eva-02 and Asuka is defeated but not attempting to protect Shinji.
-The plan also included a change in the relationship between Shinji and Asuka, a scenario that was later presented in the movie The End of Evangelion (1997), and an cuboid origami Angel would change shape in a manner similar to a Möbius strip.
-At the time, production of a television series did not allow Anno to use the idea, but he used paper-like arm elements for Zeruel, and for Armisael in "Rei III".
+In the final version, Zeruel mutilates Eva-02; Asuka is defeated, but she does not attempt to protect Shinji.
+The plan also included a change in the relationship between Shinji and Asuka, a scenario that was later presented in the movie The End of Evangelion (1997), and a cuboid origami Angel would change shape in a manner similar to a Möbius strip.
+At the time, production of a television series did not allow Anno to use the idea, but he used paper-like arm elements for Zeruel and for Armisael in "Rei III".